CoastlineHypocrisy/FAASpaceOpsBot/README.md

 At the end of everything, the temporary text files are deleted.

 <i>I know some will skewer me for my messy code, but I write data analysis code in my day job, so I think I get a pass.</i>

+Disclaimer: I'm not affiliated with the FAA in any way.